Ayushgangwar02/HackWithInfy2025/README.md

 ## 🎓 Learning Outcomes

-- Understanding greedy algorithm paradigm
+- Understanding greedy algorithm paradigm and when it works optimally
-- Implementing optimal sorting-based solutions
+- Implementing dynamic programming for problems where greedy fails
-- Working with custom comparators in Java
+- Working with custom comparators and sorting strategies in Java
-- Solving classic computer science problems
+- Solving classic computer science problems with different approaches
+- Organizing code by algorithmic approach for better maintainability

 ## 👨‍💻 Author